EENCloud/api-docs/source/includes/_api_asset.md

 404	| Camera get error
 410	| Video is out of retention
 502 | Bad Gateway.
 We were unable to return the requested data.
 Please try again.
-503 | Internal Camera Tag Maps Error.
-Please contact our support department.
+503 | Internal Archive Error.
 504 | Gateway Timeout.
 We were unable to return the requested data inside our time limit.
 Please try again.